JULIELab/trec-pm/README.md

 It was then further improved for participation at the [2018 TREC Precision Medicine Track](http://trec-cds.appspot.com/2018.html).
 Improvements include: support for subtemplates and the possibility to use disjunctive queries (_dis\_max_) allowing e.g. synonyms and hypernyms to have different weights.
 Team name: **hpi-dhc**.

+A systematic study of query expansion and boosting mechanisms (including optimal `b` and `k1` BM25 hyperparameters) is available on the branch [sigir20](https://github.com/JULIELab/trec-pm/tree/sigir20).

 ## Citing

 If you use `imi_mug`'s original data or code in your work, please cite their [TREC 2017 proceedings paper](https://trec.nist.gov/pubs/trec26/papers/imi_mug-PM.pdf):

-*TREC 2017 Precision Medicine - Medical University of Graz.
-Pablo López-García, Michel Oleynik, Zdenko Kasáč and Stefan Schulz.
+*Pablo López-García, Michel Oleynik, Zdenko Kasáč and Stefan Schulz.
+TREC 2017 Precision Medicine - Medical University of Graz.
 Text REtrieval Conference, Gaithersburg, MD.
 2017.
 Available at https://trec.nist.gov/pubs/trec26/papers/imi_mug-PM.pdf.*

 If you use any of the improvements mentioned above, please also cite our [TREC 2018 proceedings paper](https://trec.nist.gov/pubs/trec27/papers/hpi-dhc-PM.pdf):

-*HPI-DHC at TREC 2018 Precision Medicine Track.
-Michel Oleynik, Erik Faessler, Ariane Morassi Sasso, et. al. Text REtrieval Conference, Gaithersburg, MD.
+*Michel Oleynik, Erik Faessler, Ariane Morassi Sasso, et. al. HPI-DHC at TREC 2018 Precision Medicine Track.
+Text REtrieval Conference, Gaithersburg, MD.
 2018.
 Available at https://trec.nist.gov/pubs/trec27/papers/hpi-dhc-PM.pdf.*

+Lastly, if you use the optimal hyperparemeters mentioned above, please cite our [SIGIR 2020 paper](https://doi.org/10.1145/3397271.3401048).

+*Erik Faessler, Michel Oleynik, and Udo Hahn.
+2020.
+What Makes a Top-Performing Precision Medicine Search Engine?
+Tracing Main System Features in a Systematic Way. _In Proceedings of the 43rd International ACM SIGIR Conference on Research and Development in Information Retrieval (SIGIR ’20), July 25–30, 2020, Virtual Event, China._ ACM, New York, NY, USA, 10 pages. https://doi.org/10.1145/3397271.3401048*

 ## Elastic Search JSON Templating Engine